Phi Delta Chi: Phi Chi Society

-The night of the second meeting of the Society a motion was made, but failed, to change the name to Phi Delta Chi.
+The night of the second meeting of the society, a motion was made but failed to change the name to Phi Delta Chi.

 Phi Chi Fraternity

-In 1887 the Society, still consisting of a single chapter, was reorganized into a Greek letter fraternity, at which time symbols, signs, a ritual and regalia were adopted.
+In 1887, the society still consisted of a single chapter; it reorganized into a Greek letter fraternity and adopted symbols, signs, a ritual, and regalia were adopted.
 Expansion followed, with the establishment of fourteen chapters within the first 25 years.

-But with expansion, confusion had developed.
-Unrelated to the thriving Michigan organization devoted to Pharmacy, several years after its establishment as Phi Chi Fraternity, two other similarly-named groups also named Phi Chi sprang up to serve medical students: in 1889 in Vermont, and 1894 in Kentucky.
-By 1905 these two medical organizations would merge what had become the Northern and Southern branches of that Fraternity, retaining the name "Phi Chi Fraternity".
-These two were aware of the older pharmacy fraternity, and disagreement had arisen as to which group had the best claim upon that name.
-Both were thriving, with national ambitions, in a situation made more confusing by the fact that they were both classified as professional fraternities.
+However, several years after the establishment of Phi Chi Fraternity, two unrelated local fraternities, also named Phi Chi, were formed to serve medical students: Vermont in 1889 and Kentucky in 1894.
+By 1905, the two medical fraternities merged, retaining the name Phi Chi.
+A disagreement arose as to which group had the best claim upon that name.
+Both fraternities were thriving, with national ambitions, in a situation made more confusing by the fact that they were both classified as professional fraternities.